bogeeee/restfuncs/readme.md

 ### Intercept calls (client side)

 Similar as above.
-Add that function to the options of-, or in a subclass of RestClient.
+Add that function to the options of-, or in a subclass of RestfuncsClient.

 ```typescript
 const myService = restfuncsClient<MyService>("/myAPI", { // options